 IFN disulfide bonds interfere with EspC-mediated secretion.
-To examine whether the minimized EspCC design can support the secretion of a recombinant protein, we inserted the coding sequence of human IFNα2 into the EspCC construct.
-We used the IFNα2 YNS version, which was reported to have an enhanced activity 33.
+To examine whether the minimized EspCC design can support the secretion of a recombinant protein, we inserted the coding sequence for human IFNα2 into the EspCC construct.
+We used the IFNα2 YNS version, which reportedly exhibits enhanced activity 33.
 We found that the EspCC+IFN fusion protein was expressed in all EPEC strains (WT, ΔespC, and Δlee).
-However, while the EspCC construct facilitated the secretion of the C-terminal portion to the culture medium, the fusion of the C-part with IFN was not secreted (Figure 3).
-A likely explanation for the lack of IFN secretion could be the presence of disulfide bonds in the IFN protein.
+However, while the EspCC construct facilitated the secretion of the C-terminal portion into the culture medium, the fused construct consisting of the C-terminus and IFN was not secreted (Figure 3).
+A likely explanation for this lack of IFN secretion could be the presence of disulfide bonds in the IFN protein.
 Studies have shown that T5SS proteins typically contain a limited number of cysteine residues within their PDs, and when present, these residues are often located close to one another 21,27,43.
-It has previously been suggested that recombinant proteins with disulfide bonds, such as IFN2, might impose a challenge to the autotransporters' secretion mechanism.
-Disulfide bond formation induces a partial folding of the precursor protein, which hinders its translocation across the outer membrane 44.
-We, therefore, hypothesized that the two pairs of disulfide bonds within the IFNα2, which are separated by more than 90 residues 45 might interfere with the ability of this construct to be secreted via the EspC autotransporter.
+It has previously been suggested that recombinant proteins with disulfide bonds, such as IFNα2, might pose a barrier to the autotransporters' secretion mechanism.
+Disulfide bond formation induces the partial folding of the precursor protein, which hinders its translocation across the outer membrane 44.
+We therefore hypothesized that the two pairs of disulfide bonds within the IFNα2, which are separated by more than 90 residues 45 might interfere with the ability of this construct to be secreted via the EspC autotransporter.

 IFN can be secreted via EspC when expressed in a ΔdsbA mutant strain.
-To examine our hypothesis that disulfide bond formation interferes with IFN secretion via the EspC autotransporter, we utilized a bacterial strain (E. coli Top10) that is deficient in its ability to create disulfide bonds, by deleting the dsbA gene.
-This gene encodes for the periplasmatic protein that mediates disulfide bond formation in E. coli 46.
-In addition, we constructed a new vector, EspC-IFN, where the IFN coding sequence was directly inserted between the SP and β-barrel domains, without the C-terminal part of the PD (Figure 4A).
-This construct allowed us to investigate whether the C-part of the PD is crucial for EspC-mediated secretion.
-The EspC+IFN and EspCC+IFN plasmids were transformed into E. coli Top10 WT and ΔdsbA mutant strains to determine their ability to support IFN secretion.
-We found that expression of the EspCC+IFN construct in the E. coli Top10 ΔdsbA mutant facilitated significant secretion of IFN to the culture medium, while only a minimal secretion was observed when the EspCC+IFN construct was expressed in WT E. coli Top10.
-The high DnaK signal observed in the supernatant sample of the WT strain suggested that the minimal IFN signal resulted from limited bacterial lysis and not from active secretion of IFN.
-Furthermore, we observed that the expression of the EspC+IFN construct in the ΔdsbA mutant did not facilitate IFN secretion (Figure 4C).
-This suggests that the EspC+IFN design, which lacks the C-terminal portion of the PD, is insufficient for secretion via the EspC autotransporter.
-It is likely that the C-terminal portion of the PD contains crucial components that are required for EspC-mediated secretion.
-Additionally, we can conclude that E. coli Top10 ΔdsbA allows effective protein secretion via the EspC protein when the transported cargo contains disulfide bonds.
+To test our hypothesis that disulfide bond formation interferes with IFN secretion via the EspC autotransporter, we utilized a bacterial strain (TOP10 E. coli) that is deficient in its ability to create disulfide bonds due to the deletion of the dsbA gene.
+This gene encodes the periplasmatic protein that mediates disulfide bond formation in E. coli 46.
+In addition, we constructed a new vector, EspC-IFN, in which the IFN coding sequence was directly inserted between the SP and β-barrel domains, without the C-terminal portion of the PD (Figure 4A).
+This construct allowed us to investigate whether the C-terminal portion of the PD is crucial for EspC-mediated secretion.
+The EspC+IFN and EspCC+IFN plasmids were transformed into TOP10 E. coli WT and ΔdsbA mutant strains to determine their ability to support IFN secretion.
+We found that expression of the EspCC+IFN construct in the TOP10 E. coli ΔdsbA mutant facilitated significant secretion of IFN to the culture medium, while only minimal secretion was observed when the EspCC+IFN construct was expressed in WT TOP10 E. coli Top10.
+The high DnaK signal observed in the supernatant sample of the WT strain suggested that the minimal IFN signal resulted from limited bacterial lysis and not from the active secretion of IFN.
+Furthermore, we found that the expression of the EspC+IFN construct in the ΔdsbA mutant strain did not facilitate IFN secretion (Figure 4C).
+This suggests that the EspC+IFN construct, which lacks the C-terminal portion of the PD, is insufficient for secretion via the EspC autotransporter.
+It is therefore likely that the C-terminal portion of the PD contains crucial components that are required for EspC-mediated secretion.
+Additionally, we can conclude that TOP10 E. coli ΔdsbA allows effective protein secretion via the EspC protein when the transported cargo contains disulfide bonds.